RuffBudda/21SIXTY-Scraper/SETUP_NOTES.md

-# Setup Notes for 21 SIXTY Scrapper
+# Setup Notes for 21SIXTY SCRAPER

 ## Logo and Favicon Setup